steadystatic/TextExpander-Snippets/README.md

-# TextExpander Snippets
+# ~~TextExpander~~ Alfred 3 Snippets

-Collection of my TextExpander snippets used for daily coding and what-not.
+Collection of my Alfred 3 (formerly TextExpander) snippets used for daily coding and what-not.

 ## Snippet Groups